 Do I need both?

-You’ve likely heard of website providers like SquareSpace, Wix or Weebly, DIY website builders that charge a monthly fee.
-If you choose to build your site on one of these platforms, they will provide the hosting.
+You’ve likely heard of website providers like SquareSpace, Wix or Weebly; DIY website builders that charge a monthly fee.
+If you choose to build your site on one of these platforms, they will provide the hosting for you.

-It may be worth noting that you still require some form of a host to put your files up online, but in this case you don’t require a separate account as part of your monthly fee goes to hosting.
+It may be worth noting that you still require some form of a host to put your files up online, but in this case you won’t need a separate account to get it; part of your monthly fee goes to hosting.
+Domains ARE NOT included in these packages, so you’ll still need to buy that separately.

 I will concede that if you build your website on a platform like SquareSpace they will provide you with a URL.
 It will look something like this https://nicole-krug-cjkr.squarespace.com.